slintab/flex-ivr-announcements/README.md

 2. ***Deploy the Flex plugin:***
    1. Open `/flex/ivr-announcements/src/config.js` and set the configuration variables to the output values from the above step.
    2. Deploy the flex plugin from `/flex/ivr-announcements` following the steps [here](https://www.twilio.com/docs/flex/developer/plugins/cli/deploy-and-release).
-Note that the plugin requires ***React 16.13.1***.
-The instructions for updating the React version of your Flex instance can be found [here](https://www.twilio.com/docs/flex/developer/plugins/react-versions).
+Note that the plugin requires ***Flex 2.0***.
    3. When ready, associate your Twilio Phone number with the Studio flow created with Terraform to start accepting calls with your IVR!